 - 2 dashes Peach Bitters (Fee’s Peach Bitters)

 - 1 sprig of fresh mint

 Stir and strain into cocktail glass.
 Serve with olive.

-Fee Brothers appears to be the only commercial source of peach bitters in the American market.
-It’s a sweet, simple mix, with a very fruity, peachy nose, an initial impression of peaches and sugar, and a lingering flavor of almonds.
+Fee Brothers and Bitter Truth seem to be the most readily available commercial peach bitters in the American market.
+Either way, these bitters present a sweet, simple mix, with a very fruity, peachy nose, an initial impression of peaches and sugar, and the classic lingering stone-fruit flavor of bitter almonds.
 Far from bitter, the effect in this drink is an overall impression of sweetness.
-As a result, you’ll want to drink this Derby while it is really, really cold, lest the bitters overpower the other flavors and the almond peachiness becomes cloying.
+As a result, you’ll want to drink this Derby while it is really, really cold; as it warms, the bitters overpower the other flavors and the almond peachiness becomes too heavy.

 The bottom line: this is not a very good version of the Derby.
 It’s just sullied gin, utterly lacking character, with nothing to redeem it.
 I won’t do that again.

 Dale DeGroff’s fresh peach Derby